hackjunction/2019-website-template/CUSTOMISATION.md

 ## Visible pages

-You can choose which pages you would like to be accessable in the live version of the website, open the `features.js` file and edit the `features` variable to have the pages you want visible to be set to `true`, and the pages you want to be hidden to `false`.
+You can choose which pages you would like to be visible on the live version of the website, open the `features.js` file and edit the `features` variable to have the pages you want visible to be set to `true`, and the pages you want to be hidden to `false`.

 `Note: all pages are visible by default`

 ## Developer mode

-If you made a developer site during the setup, all sites (even unpublished ones) will show up there.
+The website can be run in Developer mode, and this is controlled by a flag under `./frontend/app/src/config/config.js`, with the `IS_DEBUG` config variable.
+When the site is in Developer mode, all pages will be visible, even those hidden from the live site.
+Developer mode also enables some developer functionality, which makes editing the website content easier.

+By default, the page is in developer mode when it is being run under certain hostnames, such as `localhost`.
+You're free to come up with your own conditions for this.

 # Defining colours